Nobody sets out to be the person everyone avoids at a party, but it’s easy to let a few bad habits unintentionally turn into your whole personality.

 9. You give a lot of advice that no one asks for or wants.

-It’s great that you want to help the people you care about, but giving advice when it hasn’t been asked for just comes across as patronising and judgmental.
+It’s great that you want to help the people you care about, but giving advice when it hasn’t been asked for just comes across as patronising and judgemental.
 Instead of assuming you know what’s best for someone else, try listening to their concerns and offering support without immediately jumping in with solutions.

 10. You gossip constantly.